-If you feel nostalgic for the savory Jell-O based meals of the American 1960s, modern day Germany has a food that will take you back to the glory days.
-Aspik is a gelatin based loaf that is filled with anything from herring to vegetables to eggs to beef, sometimes everything at once.
+If you feel nostalgic for the savory Jell-O based meals of the American 1960s, modern-day Germany has a food that will take you back to the glory days.
+"Aspic" is a gelatin-based loaf that is filled with anything from herring to vegetables to eggs to beef, sometimes everything at once.
 The gelatin itself tastes of vinegar and the mouthfeel is exactly like the sugary Jell-O from all of our childhoods - stuffed with chunks of meat.
-Even though it could be considered kind of out there, Aspik is popular enough with the Germans that it can be found in most German supermarkets.
+Even though it could be considered kind of out there, "Aspic" is popular enough with the Germans that it can be found in most German supermarkets.
 Although not for the texture adverse, I'd recommend trying it.
 At the very least, it's an experience.

-Raw pork may be a huge no-go in America, but in Germany it's often molded into Mettigel (Mett in the shape of a hedgehog with raw onion spikes) and consumed in large quantities spread over Brötchen (small crusty bread rolls, also called Semmel).
-Risk of trichinosis aside, Mett is a wildly popular raw spiced pork dish with a variety of interesting varieties.
-Butchers here are legally kept to strict set of rules when handling pork that is destined to become Mett; maintaining a certain temperature at all times and a level of freshness that is unmatched in the States.
-Mett is not for the faint of heart but is certainly a fun snack for the more adventurous among us.
+Raw pork may be a huge no-no in America, but in Germany, it's often molded into "Mettigel" ("Mett" in the shape of a hedgehog with raw onion spikes) and consumed in large quantities spread over Brötchen (small crusty bread rolls, also called "Semmel").
+Risk of trichinosis aside, "Mett" is a wildly popular raw spiced pork dish with a variety of interesting varieties.
+Butchers here are legally kept to a strict set of rules when handling pork that is destined to become "Mett;" maintaining a certain temperature at all times and a level of freshness that is unmatched in the States.
+"Mett" is not for the faint of heart but is certainly a fun snack for the more adventurous among us.

-Not quite what the average American might expect to be spread on two pieces of bread to make a sandwich, Griebenschmalz is a chunky pork lard mixed with cracklings (fried pork skin).
-Commonly found throughout Germany, Griebenschmalz is served as a spread on dunkel Brot (dark bread) because the bread’s hearty whole grain flavor can stand up against the savory spread.
+Not quite what the average American might expect to be spread on two pieces of bread to make a sandwich, "Griebenschmalz" is a chunky pork lard mixed with cracklings (fried pork skin).
+Commonly found throughout Germany, "Griebenschmalz" is served as a spread on "dinkelbrot" (dark bread) because the bread’s hearty whole-grain flavor can stand up against the savory spread.
 It is also used as a cooking oil in traditional German dishes and can even be employed as a party dip with fruit.
-It's heavy, rich, crunchy, greasy, and everything one could possibly want from of clarified lard and crushed cracklings.
-Griebenschmalz may not be for everyone, but it's worth a try.
+It's heavy, rich, crunchy, greasy, and everything one could possibly want from clarified lard and crushed cracklings.
+"Griebenschmalz" may not be for everyone, but it's worth a try.

 Subscribe to our Stripes Europe newsletter and receive amazing travel stories, great event info, helpful PCS tips, interesting lifestyle articles and more directly in your inbox!